Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Perturb and Recover: A Backdoor Defense without Bias to Specific Triggers

 where $\mathbb{I}$ is the indicator function.
 Then the complete loss of \ours takes the form

 We note that $S_\phi$ and $S_\psi$ are bounded by four and thus the objective is well-defined for minimization.
 Moreover, one can equally write $S_\phi$ (and similarly $S_\psi$) as

 and thus one can also see the objective as jointly minimizing CLIP loss and cosine similarity to the poisoned model.
 Once $S_\phi$ and $S_\psi$ are both larger than $\tau$, that is the embedding $(\phi,\psi)$ is sufficiently far away from that of the poisoned model $(\phi_P,\psi_P)$, one effectively only minimizes the CLIP loss $\L_{\text{CLIP}}$ and thus recovers the performance of the CLIP model.
-During cleaning (training to get rid of the backdoor induced spurious correlations), we use two simple augmentations in Gaussian noise and CutOut, both applied independently.
-These augmentations do not alter the image content in anyway (the patches are very small and never hide main-object centric information in the image), details in ~\cref{app:exp-details}.
+During cleaning (training to get rid of the backdoor induced spurious correlations), we use two simple augmentations in Gaussian noise and CutOut with a very small patch.
+These augmentations do not significantly distort the main objects in the image, details in ~\cref{app:exp-details}.
+The choice of these augmentation is justified in~\cref{tab:reb-aug}.